jcredland/juce-toys/README.md

   code at places you want to be able to inspect the buffer contents.
 I wrote it while debugging some auto-correlation code for a pitch shifter and it's been a life safer a couple of times since.
+- advanced_leak_detector.h - is a utility you can add to a class when you have a memory leak from an object.  it returns the stack back-trace of the leaked objects allowing you to find out where in your maze of source-code-complexity you created them!
 - FontAndColourDesigner - which allows you to easily flick between colours and fonts for a component.
 Handy when you are designing a UI.
 Though perhaps can be replaced with the Projucer these days!